 - Form DS-DE 9, Appointment of Campaign Treasurer and Designation of Campaign Depository.
 (If the original DS-DE 9 was previously filed with the SOE, a copy is not required to be filed during the qualifying period.) - 2.
-Form DS-DE 303JU, Candidate Oath Judicial Office - 3.
-Form 6, Full and Public Disclosure of Financial Interests for the previous year (and any other forms applicable as identified on Form 6).
-A public officer who has filed the full and public disclosure for the previous year with the Commission on Ethics prior to qualifying for office may file a copy of that disclosure (in lieu of another original) at the time of qualifying. - 4.
+Form DS-DE 303JU, Candidate Oath Judicial Office - Form 6, Full and Public Disclosure of Financial Interests for the year 2021.
+Visit the Commission on Ethics (COE) for information on the current Form 6.
+For candidates that file their 2021 Full and Public Disclosure electronically, a copy of the electronically filed Form 6 can be provided during qualifying. - 3.
 Qualifying Fee (except a person certified to qualify by the petition method or seeking to qualify as a write-in candidate)